語尾, as we have learned, are interjectory particles that show all sorts of emotions.

 わ is more colloquial--used in casual speech--than よ with gender restrictions based on tone.
 If high, it is associated with standard feminine speech.
 If low, it is associated with 関西弁 in which both men and women use it frequently.
 It may also list things with exclamation; this isn't necessarily feminine.

 Usage Note: ～わよ is very feminine.
 Extremely feminine and extremely masculine expressions are in somewhat of a decline in favor of more gender neutral ones.
 They are also not going to be used in polite speech.

 The van broke, I got stranded, and I've had a day!

 Particle Note: The sentence above is a great example of the usage of particles as filler words after clauses mentioned in the last section.

-I'll talk about that once having going to Tokyo anyway and met (with him).
+I'll talk about that once I've gone and met (with him).